KovalevDima/ClickHaskell/documentation/README.md

 we can construct a decoders/encoders for server/client\
 packets with data

-Moreover we can construct queries like
+Also we can construct queries like
 ```sql
 SELECT name1, name2, ..., nameN FROM tableName
 SELECT name1, name2, ..., nameN FROM viewName(...)